SimCity 2000: SimCity 2000 CD Collection

 The SimCity 2000 "CD Collection" was released soon after the main game, on CD for the first time (after the 1.44MB floppies).
 This included the SimCity Urban Renewal Kit (SCURK), the Vol. 1 scenario pack, bonus cities and SCURK art.

-There are actually 2 versions of the CD Collection: An early CD for Windows 3.1 only, and a combo CD with both Win3.1 and Win95 32-bit versions (both with Maxis bonus demos & catalogs).
-The CDs look identical in appearance, the only way to tell is by reading them.
-The Combo version has Win31 / Win95 folders in its root.
+There are actually 2 versions of the CD Collection: An early CD for Windows 3.1 only, and a combo CD with both Windows 3.1 and Windows 95 32-bit versions (both with Maxis bonus demos & catalogs).
+The CDs look identical in appearance and can only be distinguished by reading them.
+The combo version has Win31 and Win95 folders in its root.

-The Win3.1 / Win95 combo version is also slightly different than the earlier Win 3.1 only version.
-One example is in the earlier version, R-Clicking on the map simply centers the map.
-Whereas in the later combo version, this produces a sub-menu for 3 choices: Center map, Query, or Bulldoze (this is like in the Special Edition, below).
+The combo version of the game is also slightly different from the Windows 3.1–only version.
+One example is in the earlier version, right-clicking on the map simply centers the map.
+In the later combo version, this produces a sub-menu for 3 choices: Center map, Query, or Bulldoze, like in the Special Edition described below.